Vengeance on Varos: Plot

-The guard stationed at the execution believes the TARDIS and its occupants are a hallucination resulting from the psychological effects of the Dome, which allows the Doctor and Peri to incapacitate the guard and free Jondar.
-But with their way back to the TARDIS blocked by more guards, the three flee, meeting up with Jondar's wife Areta.
-Venturing through the Punishment Dome to find another route to the TARDIS, the Doctor is separated from the others, who are arrested.
+The Doctor and Peri free Jondar and flee, meeting up with Jondar's wife Areta.
+The Doctor is separated from the others, who are arrested.
 With his attempt to escape now being broadcast as entertainment to all of Varos, he enters a corridor that appears in his mind as a desert, and due to its psychological effects, begins to die from thirst.
-By this time, Peri has been brought to the control centre in the company of the Governor, Sil and the other officers.